-Juhl Renewable Energy Systems, Inc. a subsidiary of Juhl Energy, Inc. and an experienced provider of solar, wind and battery storage systems for homeowners, small business, municipal governments, schools and farming operations, is pleased to announce that its been named as lead contractor for all rooftop installations through Solar Chicago, a new program serving Chicago, Illinois and several neighboring villages.
+Juhl Renewable Energy Systems, Inc. a subsidiary of Juhl Energy, Inc. and an experienced provider of solar, wind and battery storage systems for homeowners, small business, municipal governments, schools and farming operations, is pleased to announce that its been named as lead contractor for all rooftop installations through Solar Chicago, a new program serving Chicago,

 “We are very honored and excited to be appointed as the principal rooftop solar system installer for the Solar Chicago program to provide affordable and efficient renewable energy solutions for its residential property owners throughout the Chicago metro area,” stated Dan Juhl, CEO of Juhl Energy, Inc.